brendanmarko/Android/README.md

 ---

 # Project Outline
 This project is going to serve as my first attempt into GameDev.
-I'll be using the Android OS to write my own game engine where I will design, test and implement a Game while documentating all progress, difficuluties, or changes that I deem noteworthy within logs.
+I'll be using the Android OS to write my own game engine where I will design, test and implement a Game while documentating all progress, difficulties, or changes that I deem noteworthy within logs.

 ---